I'm a provider

 Please wait while you are redirected.

-Home apnea monitors track respiratory effort and heart rate in order to detect episodes of apnea.
+Home apnea monitors track respiratory effort and heart rate to detect episodes of apnea.
 They have been proposed for a variety of indications including but not limited to children at increased risk of sudden infant death syndrome (SIDS) and children who have experienced a life-threatening event.

 Home apnea monitors are devices that generally monitor both respiratory and heart rates, and are typically utilized to monitor central apnea of prematurity in newly discharged at-risk or high-risk premature infants (infants are at increased risk of cardiorespiratory events until 43 weeks post-conceptual age) and in other infants at risk of apnea.
 An alarm will sound if there is respiratory cessation (central apnea) beyond a predetermined time limit (e.g., 20 seconds) or if the heart rate falls below a preset rate (bradycardia) to notify the parent that intervention (stimulation, mouth-to-mouth resuscitation, cardiac compressions) is required.
 Unless an oximeter is added to the two-channel devices, home apnea monitors are not effective at detecting obstructive sleep apneas.
 False alarms due to movement artifact are common with pulse oximeters, and these devices are not intended for the diagnosis of sleep-disordered breathing in a child.